drewhamilton/drewhamilton.dev/content/posts/android-date-time-formatters-3.md

 So is there any point in using `AndroidDateTimeFormatters` anymore?
 As it turns out, there is!
-If an app's `minSdk` is 26 or higher, `java.time` isn't desugared, because it's already built included in the OS.
+If an app's `minSdk` is 26 or higher, `java.time` isn't desugared, because it's already included in the OS.
 And the version of `java.time` that comes preinstalled on Android 26+—unlike the desugared version of `java.time`—*doesn't* use the system clock style preference.
-It uses the primary locale's standard format, regardless of the user's preference, like the desugared version used to do back when I first published `AndroidDateTimeFormatters`.
+It uses the formatting locale's standard preference, regardless of the user's preference, like the desugared version used to do back when I first published `AndroidDateTimeFormatters`.

-`AndroidDateTimeFormatters` is still useful after all, but only when `java.time` is used without desugaring, i.e. when an app's `minSdk` is 26+.
-So today I'm releasing `AndroidDateTimeFormatters` 3.0 with a new `minSdk` of 26.
+So `AndroidDateTimeFormatters` is still useful after all, but only when `java.time` is used without desugaring, i.e. when an app's `minSdk` is 26+.
+Today I'm releasing `AndroidDateTimeFormatters` 3.0 with a new `minSdk` of 26.

 `AndroidDateTimeFormatters` 3.0 also enhances its behavior: The system clock preference is now respected not just for `FormatStyle.SHORT` times, but for